kaustubhsridhar/kaustubhsridhar.github.io/index.md

 My research interests are in in-context learning, deep reinforcement and imitation learning (particularly from large offline datasets), generative models, and robust deep learning.

-My current aim is to create pretrained models for decision-making that generalize to out-of-distribution tasks and environments via in-context learning.
+My current aim is to create pretrained (foundation) models for decision-making that generalize to out-of-distribution tasks and environments via in-context learning.
 I believe that semi-parametric methods (e.g., retrieval + transformers) will help achieve this goal.

 Before starting my PhD, I graduated with honors from the <a href="https://www.iitb.ac.in/">Indian Institute of Technology Bombay</a> in 2019.